-WELCOME BACK 2018-2019 SCHOOL YEAR
+WELCOME BACK 2020-2021 SCHOOL YEAR

-The Child Nutrition Department at Biggs Unified School District is here to ease your mind about breakfast and lunch for your children.
-We strive to provide healthy and tasty "kid approved" meals that meet Healthy Hunger Free Kids Act and USDA Dietary Guidelines for Healthy Americans with a focus on whole grains, fruits and vegetables.
+The Child Nutrition Department at Biggs Unified School District is pleased to announce that the district is continuing to participate in the Community Eligibility Program that is offered as part of the National School Lunch Program.
+Along with our efforts to provide healthy and tasty "kid approved" meals that meet Healthy Hunger Free Kids Act and USDA Dietary Guidelines for Healthy Americans with a focus on whole grains, fruits and vegetables.
+The Biggs Unified School District will be providing Breakfast and lunch meals at free of charge.